Alex-Werner/node-askr/README.md

 ## Description

 Node Askr is a simple protocol that helps you to build a network of microservices that can communicate with each other.
-It also allows a Client to pass along command, listen or emit message so that the microservices can react to it.
+It also allows an external Client to pass along command, listen or emit message so that the microservices can react to it.

 ## Why
 Meant to help you build distributed applications with the least amount of effort or tool (useful for prototyping and research).